awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-commandline.md

   For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 **Attach a single file from an S3 bucket**
-Run the following command to create an Automation document using a script file stored in an S3 bucket\.
+Run the following command to create a runbook using a script file stored in an S3 bucket\.

 ------
 #### [ Linux ]